 It doesn’t have to be all or nothing.
 The imperfect effort that you can sustain will always give better results than doing intermittent fasting “perfectly” and finding it so restrictive that you stall and quit after a few days or weeks.

 If you ever get stuck, we’re here for you.
-To get us on your team, fill out our SIMPLE quiz and we’ll recommend a fasting method for you; remind you to fast, eat, and drink; and help you successfully navigate your fasting journey.
+To get us on your team, fill out our Simple quiz and we’ll recommend a fasting schedule for you, remind you to fast, eat, and drink, and help you successfully navigate your fasting journey.

 Frequently asked questions about what breaks a fast